Student Rights Notification

 D. Equity in Athletics Disclosure Act of 1994

-It is the desire of Emmaus Bible College to adhere to the accreditation standards of the Higher Learning Commission of the North Central Association of Colleges & Schools (NCA) and the Association for Biblical Higher Education (ABHE).
-If issues arise causing a student to question the college's adherence to the standards of NCA or ABHE, the following procedure should be followed.
+It is the desire of Emmaus Bible College to adhere to the accreditation standards of the Higher Learning Commission (HLC) and the Association for Biblical Higher Education (ABHE).
+If issues arise causing a student to question the college's adherence to the standards of HLC or ABHE, the following procedure should be followed.
 A student wishing to lodge a formal complaint must do so in writing to the following: